-First and foremost, I build models with the minimum airborne materials.
+First and foremost, I build models with the minimum of airborne materials.
 That’s the Prime Directive.
 No fumes or smells or vapors or aerosols if I can help it.
 My first, last and only rule is to keep the air clean.
 I have good, solid medical reasons for wanting the air to be clean, and I will not wear a mask or build a spray booth that pumps indoor air outside or “cleans” the indoor air.
 Not everyone shares my approach to model building, but The Prime Directive isn’t negotiable.
 This can make discussion problematic.
 Sometimes I can communicate the “how and why” of my methods clearly, and at other times I fail.

 In order to facilitate communication, then, I’d like to introduce the concept of the finish chain.
 The finish chain is the combination of solvents, paints and finishing products used to complete a scale model.
 It includes the filler putty, the cement, the adhesives, masking materials, the paint, the paint applicator, the clear finishes, the decal solvents, decal coatings, the decals themselves, all the applicators used to apply all the other products, and all of the weathering materials.

 All of the products in the finish chain must be compatible.
 If any part of the chain breaks, the whole thing breaks.
 My goal is to have a strong and healthy finish chain.
 This has to be built, part by part, over time.
-I can’t go out and try the latest fad on a “real” model.
-I can experiment on a “test dummy.”
+I can’t go out and try the latest fad on a “real” model, but I can experiment on a “test dummy.”
 This is a kit that I’ll never build, or did build and then threw on the scrap pile.

 Test dummies are not unimportant.
-They are bedrock–the foundation of the finish chain.
-Once I know that materials are compatible, I can incorporate them into the finish chain and get good results consistently.
+They are the bedrock–the foundation of the finish chain.
+Once I know which materials are compatible, I can incorporate them into the finish chain and get good results consistently.
 I do the same thing every time if I can.
 No swerving left or right, playing with new products or trying new things.
 On a serious model, I need to know, up front, that the entire finish chain is strong and will not fail under stress.

 Because stress happens.
 Things go wrong.
 When the decals curl or the filler crumbles, it’s important to be able to know what’s going wrong and how to address it.
 If a lot of new materials are introduced at once, you can lose track of where the problem is coming from.